Friedrich Dürrenmatt: Life

 Dürrenmatt was born in Konolfingen, canton of Bern, the son of a Protestant pastor.
 His grandfather, Ulrich Dürrenmatt, was a conservative politician.
 The family moved to Bern in 1935.
 Dürrenmatt began studies in philosophy, German philology, and German literature at the University of Zürich in 1941, but moved to the University of Bern after one semester where he also studied natural science.
 In 1943, he decided to become an author and dramatist and dropped his academic career.
 In 1945–46, he wrote his first play It Is Written.
-On 11 October 1946, he married the actress Lotti Geissler.
+On 11 October 1946, he married the actress Lotti Geißler.

 Dürrenmatt traveled in 1969 to the United States, in 1974 to Israel, and in 1990 to Auschwitz in Poland.

 In 1975 he played himself in the film End of the Game.

 Dürrenmatt also enjoyed painting.
-Some of his own works and his drawings were exhibited in Neuchâtel in 1976 and 1985, as well as in Zürich in 1978.
+Some of his works and his drawings were exhibited in Neuchâtel in 1976 and 1985 and in Zürich in 1978.

-His wife Lotti Geissler died on 16 January 1983.
+His wife, Lotti Geißler, died on 16 January 1983.
 Dürrenmatt married another actress, Charlotte Kerr, in 1984.

-In 1990, he gave two famous speeches, one in honour of Václav Havel ("Die Schweiz, ein Gefängnis?/Switzerland a Prison?"), upon discovering he had been spied on for five decades, along with 800,000 of his left-leaning fellow citizens, by the Swiss secret service; the other in honour of Mikhail Gorbachev ("Kants Hoffnung/Kant's Hope").
+In 1990 he gave two famous speeches, one in honour of Václav Havel ("Die Schweiz – ein Gefängnis/Switzerland – A Prison") on discovering that he had been spied on for five decades, along with 800,000 of his left-leaning fellow citizens, by the Swiss secret service; the other in honour of Mikhail Gorbachev ("Kants Hoffnung/Kant's Hope").
 Dürrenmatt often compared the three Abrahamic religions and Marxism, which he also saw as a religion.

 Dürrenmatt died from heart failure on 14 December 1990 in Neuchâtel.

-Since 2000 his works are exhibited in Centre Dürrenmatt, a part of the Swiss National Library.
+Since 2000 his works have been exhibited in the Centre Dürrenmatt, part of the Swiss National Library.